voschezang/coding-handbook/labour/increments.md

 # Product Increments

+[toc]

+## Overview

 Projects can be optimized for efficiency or predictability.
 The former takes risk by building large increments.
 The latter minimizes risk by testing early.
-See also [requirements](project-requirements.md).
+See also [requirements](project-requirements.md), [bets](bets.md) and [Agile](../software-industry/agile.md).

+Types of increments.

+- Intermediate deliverables within a project or initiative.
+- Phases within the lifecycle of a product.

+Planning phases.

+- What to build (discovery)
+- How to build it (delivery)